San Francisco is a delicious city in both the food possibilities and also with things to see and do. The choices are endless!

 1. The parking prices alone are reason enough.
 Plan on at least $50/night at hotels.

 2. The city is very “walkable”, so if you are in decent shape, you can walk much of it.
+However, keep in mind that the hills are very steep, so depending on where you will walk, there may be no incline or very steep hills.

 3. The public transportation system is fabulous, and don’t you want to ride on a cable car?

-So, back in Sausalito, we popped into a little cafe in town and had some coffee and pastries, then walked along the main street which offered little boutiques selling their jewlery, gifts and knick-knacks, interspersed with restaurants and other shops.
+So, back in Sausalito, we popped into a little cafe in town and had some coffee and pastries, then walked along the main street which offered little boutiques selling their jewelry, gifts and knick-knacks, interspersed with restaurants and other shops.

 There was one shop in particular that caught my eye, called Venice Gourmet, which sold lots of gourmet food, kitchen tools, gifts and even loads of British candy!
 Alas, their prices were quite high, so I only came out with a few bags of dried lupini beans.